D-Bits/Cleese/README.md

 # Project-Initializers

-Cleese is a Python3-based program to scaffold various different types of projects, with specific configurations.
+A Python3-based program to scaffold various different types of projects, with specific configurations.
 See in individual files for further documentation.
 Executables made with PyInstaller.

 ## File Guide